davideednm5/bf_randict/README.md

 Settings Menu:

-- Allows the user to customize the password generation settings (case type, include numbers, include special characters, keyword).
+- Allows the user to customize the password generation settings (case type, include numbers, only numbers, include special characters, keyword).

-- Allows the user to set the maximum number of attempts.
+- Allows the user to set the maximum number of attempts (100/500/1000).

 User Interface: